1027 or 1028 (during)

 1067 (after 7th December) or 1068 (during)

-William lay siege to the city of Exeter because King Harold’s mother, Gytha
+William lay siege to the city of Exeter.
+After the Battle of Hastings, King Harold’s mother, Gytha

-, had fled to there following the death of her son and had persuaded the people of Exeter to resist the conqueror.
+, had fled to Exeter and was probably accompanied by Harold’s children.
+She had persuaded the people to support her and resist the Norman Conquest.
 King William I dug tunnels under the city walls to weaken them and the city fell after 18 days.
 Gytha fled the city and avoided capture.

 William’s wife Matilda arrived in England.